codedmart/catbox-rethinkdb/README.md

 - `port` - the RethinkDB server port or unix domain socket path.
 Defaults to `28015`.
 - `db` - the RethinkDB database.
 Defaults to `catbox`
 - `table` - The RethinkDB table under the db to store.
 Defaults to `catbox`
+- `flushInterval` - Since RethinkDB does not have ttl yet this sets how often to flush expiredAt records.
+Defaults to `60000`

 ## Tests